 - Note: Inspection reports for light vehicles are only valid for 6 months from the date of issue.
 They must be used to renew a registration within those 6 months.

 In most instances, light vehicles more than 5 years old require an eSafety inspection.
 You'll need that inspection report if:

 - your registration renewal notice displays that an inspection is required, and the registration period is unchanged

-- the new registration expiry date is more than 12 months after the last registration renewal when an inspection was required, such as:
+- the new registration expiry date will be more than 12 months after the previous registration renewal date when an inspection was required, such as:

 - you'd had a vehicle inspection and renewed your registration for 6 months, and this time you're wanting to renew for a 12-month term

 - you bought a vehicle that had had an inspection and was registered for 6 months, and you want to register the vehicle for a 12-month term.